Fernie-Hacks/OAuth2.0/README.md

 # OAuth2.0
 Starter Code for Auth&amp;Auth course
-# Installing the Vagrant VM for ud330 - Authentication & Authorization
+# Installing the Vagrant VM - Authentication & Authorization

 **Note: If you already have a vagrant machine installed from previous Udacity courses skip to the 'Fetch the Source Code and VM Configuration' section**